solyard/koyote/README.md

 # FYI
- 🦊 Koyote (no it's not misspelling) it's a simple and fast telegram bot that can integrate with your Gitlab (Cloud or SelfHosted) to notify you about events that happen in your project
+ 🦊 Koyote (no it's not a misspelling) is a simple and fast telegram bot that integrates with your Gitlab (Cloud or SelfHosted) to notify you about events that happen in your project

 # TL;DR
 Run Koyote as Binary